 The clear correspondence of the third item in each list encourages us to examine the second and first.
-We have seen that his resurrection is presented not just as his personal triumph over death, but as the harbinger of our resurrection, which delivers us from death in all of its consequences.
-Now he focuses on the redemptive work that laid the foundation for that resurrection.
-The washing (in death) was preparatory to the resurrection.
+We have seen (Rom 4:25) that his resurrection is presented not just as his personal triumph over death, but as the evidence that we are justified and will one day be raised with him.